Comparing Latham Group (SWIM) and Its Rivals

 |$147.20 million

-This is a breakdown of current ratings and recommmendations for Latham Group and its peers, as reported by MarketBeat.
+This is a summary of current ratings and recommmendations for Latham Group and its rivals, as reported by MarketBeat.

 |Sell Ratings